 Identical Build quality as the home but it enjoys a FIVE times lower ACH Rate.
 This building could be Passive house air tight if passive house didn’t have the rule that buildings larger than 4000m3 in volume need to use a permeability rate.

 Using ACH on Commercial buildings, Oil & Gas rig refuges or any type of large enclosure larger than 3000m3 in volume, means the larger the enclosure, the easier it is to pass a particular target inadvertently.
 For build quality, a permeability rate which uses the surface area of the building, requires a target based on air flow through a square meter of building envelope with simulated airspeeds of 32km/h winds.
-That way it is a standard number for all facilities of that type, and the build quality can then actually be compared meaningfully and reproducibly no matter the dimensions and volume of the building.
+This standard methodology ensures results are meaningful, reproducible, and comparable across buildings of all sizes.